SegiH/WTFIndexer-Legacy/README.md

 UpdateIMDB: Invoked by WTF.php?UpdateIMDB?Name=SomeName&Link=https://imdb.com/name/nm0767242/
-            If the name has 1 or more single quotes (') in it add an extra single quote in front of each single quote so it looks like ''. his endpoint has logic that checks if a name has already been added to prevent duplicate names from being added.
+            If the name has 1 or more single quotes (') in it add an extra single quote in front of each single quote so it looks like ''.
+            This endpoint has logic that checks if a name has already been added to prevent duplicate names from being added.
+If the name is already in the IMDB table, the IMDB URL will be updated.

             To make it easier to add a persons' IMDB link, you can create a bookmarklet that you can click on in your browsers' toolbar to quickly add an IMDB URL.

             Edit the JavaScript code below by changing https://www.yoursite.com to the URL where you are hosting this app and save it to a bookmarklet.
 Save the bookmark to your browser' toolbar.
 When you visit a persons' IMDB page, click on this bookmarklet to add the page.
 There is logic in place so you cannot add the same URL twice.
-If you try to add a URL after it has already been added, you will see the message "John Doe has already been added to the database".
+If you try to add a URL after it has already been added, the name will be updated with the new URL.

             javascript: String.prototype.replaceAll=function(find,replace){return this.replace(new RegExp(find,'g'),replace)};var name=document.querySelector(".itemprop").innerText;var URL=document.location.toString();URL=URL.substring(0,URL.lastIndexOf("/")+1);window.open("https://www.yoursite.com/WTF.php?UpdateIMDB&Name="+name.replaceAll("'","''")+"&Link="+URL,"_blank");event.preventDefault();